artifacthub/hub/docs/security_report.md

 The images used by an OLM operator are extracted from the `containerImage` annotation in the [CSV file metadata section](https://github.com/operator-framework/community-operators/blob/master/docs/packaging-required-fields.md), as well as from the `related images` section in the CSV spec.
 Most of the OLM operators currently listed in Artifact Hub provide that information already, so security reports for them are already available in Artifact Hub with no extra effort required.

-### CoreDNS plugins, KEDA scalers, OPA policies and Tinkerbell actions
+### CoreDNS plugins, KEDA scalers, Keptn integrations, OPA policies and Tinkerbell actions

 Images used by these kinds of packages can be listed using the `containersImages` field in the package's `artifacthub-pkg.yml` [metadata file](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-pkg.yml).

 ## Application dependencies

 Trivy also scans [applications dependencies](https://aquasecurity.github.io/trivy/v0.20.0/vulnerability/detection/language/) for vulnerabilities.
 To do that, it inspects the files that contain the applications dependencies and the versions used.

-The following dependencies files are supported at the moment:

-- Ruby
-  - Gemfile.lock
-- Python
-  - Pipfile.lock
-  - poetry.lock
-- PHP
-  - composer.lock
-- Node.js
-  - package-lock.json
-  - yarn.lock
-- Rust
-  - Cargo.lock
-- .NET
-  - packages.lock.json
-- Java
-  - JAR/WAR/EAR files (.jar, .war, and *.ear)
-- Go
-  - Binaries built by Go (UPX-compressed binaries don't work)
-  - go.sum
+Please see the [language-specific packages](https://aquasecurity.github.io/trivy/v0.20.0/vulnerability/detection/language/) section in the Trivy documentation (image column) for a full list of the applications dependencies supported.

 If you want your application dependencies scanned, please make sure the relevant files are included in your final images.
 The security report will include a target for each of them.
-You can find an example of how this is done in one of the Artifact Hub images [here](https://github.com/artifacthub/hub/blob/a3ffcb7cee0aa3923c3e4cf9bcf8ac0f2f437a2b/cmd/hub/Dockerfile#L23).

 ## FAQ